A-bisht/A-bisht/README.md

 ### Hi there 👋

-- 👩‍🔬 I am a Systems Engineer with a PhD degree from the Max Plank Institute for Gravitational Physics.
+- 👩‍🔬 I am a Systems Engineer with a PhD in Physics.
 - 🌱 I like to code and I am interested in image processing and its applications.
 - :zap: In my free time I like to go for a run, cook or write.
 <!--